Horatio Seymour: Later years

 After the presidential election, Seymour remained involved in state politics, though primarily as an elder statesman rather than an active politician.
 He received a number of honors during this period, including the chancellorship of Union College in 1873.
 In 1874 he turned down almost certain election to the United States Senate, urging the nomination instead of the eventual choice, Francis Kernan.
 He refused two additional efforts to nominate him for the New York governorship, in 1876 and 1879, as well as a final attempt to select him as the Democratic presidential nominee in 1880.

 Never enjoying robust health, Seymour suffered a permanent decline beginning in 1876.
 He made a final political effort in 1884 by campaigning for Grover Cleveland's election as president, but deteriorated physically the following year.
-On July 4, 1885, he was elected to represent his maternal grandfather Gen. Jonathan Forman in the Society of the Cincinnati in the State of New Jersey.
+In 1861 he was elected as a member of the New York Society of the Cincinnati and on July 4, 1885, he was elected to represent his maternal grandfather General Jonathan Forman in the Society of the Cincinnati in the State of New Jersey.

 In January 1886 his wife Mary suffered an illness.
 Seymour's own health worsened further.
 Seymour died in February 1886 and was interred in Forest Hill Cemetery in Utica, New York; Mary died a month later and is buried next to him.

 Legacy

-There is a memorial to Seymour at the Cathedral of All Saints (Albany, New York).

-Seymour, Wisconsin, was founded in 1868 and named after Horatio Seymour.

-Seymour Avenue in the Bronx, New York, was named for him.
+The city of Seymour, Wisconsin, was founded in 1868 and named after Horatio Seymour.
+Additionally, Seymour is memorialized in the Cathedral of All Saints (Albany, New York), which finished construction in 1888.
+Seymour Avenue in the Bronx, New York, is also named for him.